 Here’s what the data showed: in 2011 my testosterone level went into the red zone.

 I remember back in 2011, going to see the doctor who later saved my life and she said “sexual dysfunction is often the last symptom that emerges when a man’s testosterone levels get too low.”
 This fits my experience back then.
 The impact of low testosterone for me was mostly in my general lethargy and lack of physical strength.
 Other symptoms commonly include fatigue, reduced lean muscle mass, irritability and depression as well as erectile dysfunction and loss of libido.

 This has started again in 2021.
 Remembering what I felt like ten years ago helped me to recognise the symptoms.
 And the latest lab results show my testosterone level is dangerously close to the red line again.
 For those who like numbers, the lab report says total testosterone is down to 9.2 nmol/l, which is 265 ng/dL in US units.

 Ten years ago I got treatment that took me out of the danger zone.
 But with prostate cancer in the mix it’s not that simple.

-Research links testosterone with the growth of prostate cancer
+Research links testosterone with the growth of prostate cancer (with provisos)

 Almost everybody who has had a brush with prostate cancer knows it is linked in some way to testosterone.
 One urologist described it to a friend in this way: